AmrrGamal/Graduation-Project/README.md

 - Expand the dataset for higher model accuracy
 - Add prediction confidence levels
-- Integrate patient history for better diagnosis
+- Integrate in Mobile app
 - Deploy on cloud for real-time access

 ---